RG3: Molecular Networks in Medical Bioinformatics

-The research group on Molecular Networks in Medical Bioinformatics is headed by Dr. Mario Albrecht in the Department of Computational Biology and Applied Algorithmics and the MMCI Cluster of Excellence and moved to the Graz University of Technology.
+The research group on Molecular Networks in Medical Bioinformatics has been headed by Dr. Mario Albrecht in the Department of Computational Biology and Applied Algorithmics and the MMCI Cluster of Excellence and moved to the Graz University of Technology.

 Our work covers three overlapping research areas with projects on computational approaches for analyzing molecular interaction networks as well as for modeling and predicting protein structure, function and interaction.
 We are particularly interested in biological networks of regulatory and signaling processes, some of which are impaired in specific diseases.
 An additional aim in the context of computational systems biology and medicine is the construction and simulation of integrative network models for understanding pathway perturbations.